-Clark, for her part, has been credited with single-handedly sparking a surge in popularity for women’s basketball, both at the collegiate level and in the WNBA — a phenomenon known as the “Caitlin Clark Effect.”
-That’s why it was a bit surprising to see her rookie salary set at just $76,500, not including marketing, sponsorship and endorsement revenue.
+These top-tier players, and especially Clark, have been credited with a surge in popularity for women’s basketball, both at the collegiate level and in the WNBA.
+That’s why it’s a bit surprising to see their rookie salaries set at just around $76,000, not including marketing, sponsorship and endorsement revenue.

 So that begs the question: How much do the top players in the WNBA make on average?
-Here’s a breakdown of the average salary of a WNBA player, plus a full list of every player’s salary, so you can see how much your favorite WNBA star makes each year.
+Here’s a breakdown of the average WNBA salary, plus a full list of every player’s salary, so you can see how much your favorite WNBA star makes each year.

 Want to see these players in action on the court?
 You can catch top WNBA games on TV all season long with DIRECTV!